About Asbestos Exposure at Terre Haute Regional Hospital — Terre Haute, Indiana: Former Worker Claims

 - Asbestos duct wrap on exposed piping and mechanical equipment

-- W.R.
-Grace Monokote spray-applied asbestos fireproofing allegedly applied to structural steel, concrete decking, and mechanical room ceilings
+- spray-applied fireproofing** spray-applied asbestos fireproofing allegedly applied to structural steel, concrete decking, and mechanical room ceilings

 - Asbestos-lined air handling units in mechanical rooms

 Seasonal servicing and emergency replacements regularly disturbed these materials.
-HVAC mechanics working in those spaces may have inhaled Monokote dust and asbestos fiber released from disturbed duct insulation on every service call.
+HVAC mechanics working in those spaces may have inhaled spray-applied fireproofing dust and asbestos fiber released from disturbed duct insulation on every service call.

 HVAC mechanics who may have worked at Terre Haute Regional Hospital and have since been diagnosed with an asbestos-related illness should understand that Indiana’s two-year filing clock under Ind.
 Code § 34-20-3-1 does not pause while they research their options.
 It runs continuously from the diagnosis date.
 Consult an experienced asbestos attorney in Indiana before that deadline passes.